Interpretable Visual Question Answering by Reasoning on Dependency Trees: Experiment

 \subsubsection{FigureQA dataset}

-Table~\ref{table:figureqa} presents the comparisons among our model and prior works on the FigureQA dataset.
-The baselines methods ``Text only'', ``CNN+LSTM'', ``CNN+LSTM on VGG-16 features'' and ``RN~\cite{RelNet}'' were originally reported in~\cite{figureqa}.
-As shown, our PTGRN outperforms all baseline methods by a large margin, including the relational network, which has achieved great performance on the CLEVR dataset.
-This result demonstrates the generalization ability of our model across different datasets.
+Table~\ref{table:figureqa} presents the comparisons of our model with prior works on the FigureQA dataset.
+The baseline methods ``Text only'', ``CNN+LSTM'', ``CNN+LSTM on VGG-16 features'' and ``RN~\cite{RelNet}'' were originally reported in~\cite{figureqa}.
+As shown, PTGRN outperforms all baseline methods by a large margin, including the relational network, which has achieved great performance on the CLEVR dataset.
+This result demonstrates the generalizability of our model across different datasets.
 Figure~\ref{fig:figureqa} shows the reasoning route on the FigureQA dataset.
-The first question queries whether the plot of purple is greater than midnight blue.
+The first question queries whether the plot of purple is greater than that of midnight blue.
 Our model successfully locates midnight blue in the first two steps, and then it locates the dotted purple line and predicts the answer.
 The second example first locates several bars that are ``median'', and then it attends the ``dark magenta'' bar to predict that it is the low median.